Last updated on August 19th, 2022 at 02:23 pm

 Add your contact details, and social media links if you have them, in an easy to find place.
 It is a good idea to embed a Google map on your Contact page.

-One small technical tip – if you can visit your site by going to both the WWW version and the non-WWW version, since there are more than one way to access the same content it will be considered as ‘duplicate content’, which Google doesn’t like.
+If you can visit your site by going to both the WWW version and the non-WWW version, it’s bad for SEO.
+When there’s more than one way to access the same content it’s considered to be ‘duplicate content’, which Google doesn’t like.
 Fortunately there is a way to tell Google which is the main version, so that both direct to your preferred place.

 Google likes it if other websites that it considers to be ‘good authoritative websites’ link to yours.
 It’s like a vote in your favour.